hardiksurana/non-verbal-reasoning/README.md

 - Combination of all 4 answer options - output(i).png

+# Completed ToDos
+1. package this in a manner that can be easily used by someone to generate multiple sets of papers with as many questions as necessary of comparable difficulty level

 # TODO

-1. package this in a manner that can be easily used by someone to generate multiple sets of papers with as many questions as necessary of comparable difficulty level
 2. "Field testing"
 3. analytics pending for the paper